 Caution!
 ESD A single static discharge can damage your card and cause premature failure!
-Please follow all reasonable precautions to prevent a static discharge, such as grounding yourself by touching any grounded surface before touching the card.
+Please follow all reasonable precautions to prevent a static discharge such as grounding yourself by touching any grounded surface prior to touching the card.

 Hardware Installation